fabipy/fabian-lang.com/_posts/2021-09-21-navigate-the-web-faster-with-vimium-c.md

 categories: web
 ---

-## Navigate the Web faster with Vimium C

 Are you still using your keyboard and mouse to browse the web?
 What if there was a way to browse the web with only your keyboard while maintaining the same speed or even increasing productivity?